By Team Reboot

 Why buy local and seasonal?

 Firstly, locally grown produce tends to be grown at smaller farms that use fewer pesticides; secondly, locally grown produce has a shorter distance to travel before it gets into your hands, which means it contains more nutrients.
 Of course, there’s always the added benefit of helping your local economy too.

 When shopping at your local farmers’ market you’ll notice that all (or most) of the produce they’re selling is seasonal, because they’re most often selling produce that was most recently grown and freshly picked.

 For us here in the Northern Hemisphere, we’re coming into a warmer season which means new and different produce will be available for purchase from local farms.
 Use our list to help guide you on your next trip to your local market.

 Be adventurous with your summer juice combinations.
-Be sure to try new and exotic fruits and vegetables that you find at your local farmers market — they all contain great nutritional benefits that your body can use!
+Be sure to try new-to-you fruits and vegetables that you discover at your local farmers market — they all contain great nutritional benefits that your body can use!